gofornaman/All-things-NLP/README.md

-# All-things-NLP
+Recently I decided to learn NLP and the only way to learning is by doing! <br>
-Cluster of my NLP pet projects.
+This rep contains all of my simple pet projects revolving around NLP & ML.

 ## 1. Classifying Customer Queries using Hashing Vectorizer
 	- Using BoW (Bag of Words), Hashing Vectorization, Linear SVC & PCA to classify whether a query is urgent or not